kokke/tiny-ECDH-c/README.md

 A keypair requires between 63 and 216 bytes of RAM depending on which curve you choose (i.e. how big the underlying base field is).

-It is the smallest implementation in C I've seen yet, but do contact me if you know of something smaller (or have improvements to the code here).
+It is the smallest implementation of ECC in C I've seen yet, but do contact me if you know of something smaller (or have improvements to the code here).

 ```C